lfelipe-ferrao/lfelipe-ferrao.github.io/class/quantGenetic/index.md

 DOI: 10.1007/978-3-319-55177-7
 - Introduction to Quantitative Genetics, Falconer and Mackay, Longman Group Ltd, 1996
 - Genetics and analysis of quantitative traits, Lynch and Walsh, Sinauer, 1998

+## Software
+**You will need to bring your own laptop.** The main software used will be R with a library for ASReml-R. R can be downloaded from www.r-project.org, and ASReml (R library and stand-alone version) is available for registered students from: www.vsni.co.uk/software/asreml/asreml-teching.
+You will receive instructions to download, install and you will require a license for this software that will be provided by the instructor.
+There are numerous online resources available for R; however, if you would like a traditional textbook, The R Book, is widely available and comprehensive.
+- Crawley, M. J. (2012).
+The R book.
+John Wiley & Sons.